ff4j/ff4j/ff4j-store-couchbase/README.md

 # ff4j-store-couchbase

 Provides a backend store for FF4J using couchbase.
-Currently only provides feature & property stores, event repository store is not yet implemented.
+Currently only provides feature & property stores, (event repository store is not yet implemented).

 ### Usage instructions